Russian robot Fedor's capsule fails to dock at ISS | DW | 24.08.2019

 "The Soyuz is on a safe trajectory above and behind the space station that will bring it in the vicinity of the orbital complex again in 24 hours and 48 hours," NASA said on their official blog.
 "Russian flight controllers have indicated the next earliest docking attempt could be Monday morning."

-Failure of the mission would pose a major embarrassment for the Russian space program, after Russian officials repeatedly used Fedor and his trip to space to draw media attention to Russia's cutting-edge technology.
+Failure of the mission would pose a major embarrassment for the Russian space program, after Russian officials repeatedly used Fedor and his trip to space to draw media attention to the country's technological achievements.
 Earlier this month, Roskosmos chief Dmitry Rogozin tweeted a video showing Fedor's preparation for the flight.

 The robot was blasted into space on a new booster rocket that is set to transport humans from next year.
 The capsule is designed for human transport, but was launched with no humans aboard, which is the first such flight in more than three decades.